canhta/cmdify/README.md

 **📋 TODO Scanner**
 Auto-detects `TODO`, `FIXME`, `HACK` comments.
 Set reminders with `@tomorrow` or `@2024-12-01`.

+**📝 Code Notes**
+Select code and add notes directly in your editor.
+Notes are saved at workspace level, displayed in a webview panel and sidebar tree.
+Supports color coding, tags, and language detection.

 ## AI Provider Setup

 1. Run `Cmdify: Configure AI Provider` from Command Palette